 - Methods for maintaining wellness.

-Kim and colleagues reviewed the literature regarding mind-body practices for PTSD.[43]
-They included practices that are covered in this module such as meditation, deep breathing, and mindfulness-based stress reduction (MBSR).
-Overall, they found that mind-body practices were a viable intervention for improving many PTSD symptoms, including intrusive memories, high-arousal states, and avoidance.
+Cushing and Braun conducted a systematic review for military veterans (post 9/11 operations) with combat-related PTSD.[272]
+Practices were yoga that included breath work, meditation, mantra repetition or breathing exercises.
+Overall, the authors reported significant improvements in PTSD symptoms in those military veterans who used those mind and body practices..
+Kim and colleagues also reviewed the literature earlier regarding mind-body practices for PTSD.[43]
+They also included practices that are covered in this module such as meditation, deep breathing, and mindfulness-based stress reduction (MBSR).
+Overall, it appears that mind-body practices are a viable intervention for improving many PTSD symptoms, including intrusive memories, high-arousal states, and avoidance.

 Relaxation Strategies